 - Phyllostachys nigra, or "black bamboo"

 - Qiongzhuea tumidissinoda, or "Chinese walking stick"

-It is possible to get rid of such bamboo plants either by spraying them with chemical herbicides or by using organic weed control methods, but discretion is the better part of valor: Plant a clumping bamboo, to begin with, and you will not have to invest the extra landscape work into removing it.
+It is possible to get rid of running bamboo by spraying them with chemical herbicides or by using organic weed control methods, but discretion is the better part of valor.
+Plant a clumping bamboo, to begin with, and you will not have to spend hours of landscape work to remove it.
 Examples of clumping bamboos include:

 - Fargesia murielae, or "umbrella bamboo"